Funding Breakdown: State

 SALES TAX ON MOTOR FUELS

 In addition to the funding summarized above, the Road Fund will also receive additional money as the sales tax on motor fuels is gradually transferred from the General Revenue Fund, beginning in July 2021.
-In the first year, it is estimated to bring an additional $154 million to the Road Fund.
 See the Sales Tax on Motor Fuels page for more information.

 ALTERNATIVE TRANSPORTATION FUNDING